OmarBent/ViT-pytorch/README.md

 # Transformer
-Implementation of vision transformer (ViT) from scratch
+Implementation of vision transformer (ViT) from scratch.